Beyond Trading Data: The Hidden Influence of Public Awareness and Interest on Cryptocurrency Volatility: Introduction

+Recent studies focused on forecasting cryptocurrency prices have predominantly leveraged neural networks due to their exceptional performance in related tasks~\cite{kumar2020, livieris2020, nasekin2019,pintelas2020,yiying2019}.
+As a result, these approaches have achieved superior outcomes compared to traditional machine learning and statistical methods~\cite{yang2019, kumar2020}.
+However, a significant limitation of existing methods is that they consider only a handful of factors influencing the cryptocurrency market.
+The common practice is to infer a predictive function from available training sets and then evaluate the derived functions based on their generalization capabilities, presuming that price series often display homogeneous nonstationarity~\cite{pintelas2020}.

+In reality, cryptocurrency volatility is influenced by a multitude of factors, distinct from those affecting foreign exchange rates.
+Factors such as the cryptocurrency mining process's hash rate and public awareness play a critical role in price volatility~\cite{kristoufek2015}.
+For example, studies have revealed a sensitivity of cryptocurrency prices to public opinion sentiments~\cite{aboody2018,lamon2017}.
+Yang et al.~\cite{yang2019} proposed that social media sentiment serves as a valuable predictor of future Bitcoin price volatility.
+Akbiyit et al.~\cite{akbiyik2023ask} have proved this hypothesis in their study.
+Therefore, a holistic approach that considers these wider influences is essential for understanding the volatility of cryptocurrencies.

-To improve the forecasting results, this paper proposes to exploit all accessible factors influencing cryptocurrency prices.
-Specifically, we propose, for better investment decision-making, an ensemble of multimodal cryptocurrency price prediction LSTM models that employ the trading data, sentiments from social media, the blockchain data (i.e. hash rate, network difficulty, etc.) and search volumes from search engines.
-The cryptocurrency use case is Bitcoin (\bitcoinA) because of its significant market domination and popularity among the other 7812 existing cryptocurrencies and because of the extensive data availability needed in this research.
-In summary, we aim to support the investor decision making process with reliable forecasting of price and fluctuation distribution by answering the following research questions:
+To enhance forecasting accuracy, this paper proposes a comprehensive utilization of all available factors that influence cryptocurrency prices.
+Specifically, we introduce \emph{CoMForE}: \textit{\textbf{Co}mprehensivle \textbf{M}ultimodal Crypto \textbf{For}ecasting \textbf{E}nsembler}, an ensemble of multimodal Long Short-Term Memory (LSTM) models for cryptocurrency volatility prediction.
+This method employs trading data, social media sentiment analysis, blockchain data (including hash rate and network difficulty), and search volumes from search engines.
+Our focus is on Bitcoin due to its dominant market presence, its popularity among the 7812 existing cryptocurrencies, and the ample data available for analysis.
+Ultimately, our goal is to facilitate sound investment decision-making through the provision of reliable price forecasts and volatility distribution assessments.
+The following research questions guide our exploration: